 We went through four major steps to make this fundamental transformation in five years: Reflection, Preparation, Acceleration, Regulation.
 We will see that each one of them demanded switches in terms of attitude, mindset and even culture.
 At a very fast pace.
 For a company that was more experienced with clever acquisitions and operational management, than with transformation processes.
 From the first meeting, the CEO bought into our baseline at Talentware: “People at the core of the strategy”.
 We proposed to complement the business strategy process based on classical economics thinking (market forces, product positioning, channel advantages…), with a behavioral strategy approach that considers strategic intent viewed through a people lens.
 The company’s business strategy would be translated into people terms to define the behavioral strategy, which would serve as a feedback loop to adjust the business strategy.
 The challenge for the teams would be to increase their agility to pass each hurdle, as they would have to alternate between external and internal, between flexibility and structure, during the journey.

-In this context, the PI Behavioral Strategy Framework, based on four classes of behavioral strategy, was extremely powerful in designing and sharing priorities.
+In this context, the PI Behavioral Strategy Framework, based on four types of behavioral strategy, was extremely powerful in designing and sharing priorities.
 For external orientation, the Exploring quadrant corresponds to pursuing a broad range of new opportunities and innovations, whereas the Producing quadrant is about focusing on customers and building a strong reputation.
 For internal orientation, the Cultivating quadrant corresponds to developing employees and strengthening team cohesion, whereas the Stabilizing quadrant is about engineering efficient processes and finely tuned deliverables.
 On the matrix, the desired strategy is defined with the purple color and the team’s profiles with the blue color.
 Visualizing the predominant behavioral strategy at each step enabled agreement on the big priorities.
 Aligning everybody on it provided a great pulling force.

 Reflection to take a conscious look on what is at stake